Jeanne Clery Disclosure of Campus Security Policy and Campus Safety & Security Statistics Act

 It should be stressed that the guidelines that follow are not guaranteed to shield and protect you in all situations.
 However, if you follow these guidelines, you will greatly diminish the probability of being a victim and substantially increase the possibility that you can handle unanticipated events in a sensible manner.
 An involved and empathetic citizenry; one in which each individual is willing to accept responsibility for his or her own safety, as well as willing to contribute to the community’s well-being, is the best guarantee of a safe and secure environment.

 Embry-Riddle Aeronautical University believes that safety is everyone’s responsibility and that “security begins at home.”
 Our programs are designed to interact with all members of the University community at every level.
-Information and literature on crime prevention and personal safety is available at the Campus Safety & Security Office located in Building 14 (Between the Cashiers building and the Mailroom).
+Information and literature on crime prevention and personal safety is available at the Campus Safety & Security Office located in Building 14 (between the Cashiers building and the Mailroom).

 The parent and student orientation programs include informational sessions on crime prevention and safety services at the University.
 The Campus Safety & Security office offers such services as campus “safe walk” escorts.
 Additionally, free seminars on personal safety topics are presented each semester and are available to the entire University community.
 The Department of Housing & Residence Life Resident Assistants also receive special training in safety, security and fire prevention.